faycalki/object-detection-educator/README.md

 3. Choose the model size and language options.
 4. View detection results and download annotated files.

+## API Documentation

+The project also provides an API to integrate object detection into your applications.
+Detailed API documentation, including endpoint descriptions and usage examples, can be found in the [API.md](API.md) file.

+## License

+This project is licensed under the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-3.0).
+See the [LICENSE](LICENSE) file for more details.

 ## Visual Workflow

 To better understand the decision-making process within the frontend, refer to the following procedural diagrams: